DistributedSystemsGroup/zoe/README.md

-# Zoe - Container Analytics as a Service
+# Zoe - Container-based Analytics as a Service

-This application uses Docker Swarm to run on-demand Spark clusters.
+This service uses Docker Swarm to run on-demand analytics clusters.
+Currently, only Apache Spark is supported.

-It is composed of three components:
+Zoe is composed of three components:

 * zoectl: command-line client
 * zoe-scheduler: the main daemon that performs application scheduling and talks to Swarm